Please scroll down for printable gift certificates and Studio's Calendar of classes and events.

 Hip Hop, Shuffle, and Club Dance Combo

-High energy combo class for beginners, learn popular dance styles, get ready for the parties and events, teens and adults, Saturdays at 12:45pm, starts Saturday, May 11th 2024. $65 per person for six weeks course.
+High energy combo class for beginners, learn popular dance styles, get ready for the parties and events, teens and adults, Saturdays at 12:45pm, starts Saturday, December 14th 2024. $65 per person for six weeks course.
 No previous experience is required.
 Please use the button below to enroll, then scroll down and fill the enrollment form under the calendar.
 Thank you!

 Or pay for two people: